Sanele-Hlongwane/meetings-hub/README.md

 </div>
 <a name="more">🚀 More</a>

-For more details on how to contribute to this project, report issues, or request features, please visit the GitHub repository or contact Sanele Hlongwane 0603179552/sanelehlongwane@gmail.com .
+For more details on how to contribute to this project, report issues, or request features, please visit the GitHub repository or contact Sanele Hlongwane 0603179552/sanelehlongwane61@gmail.com .
 Happy coding!

-NB:Exact copying of this app is prohibited
+NB: Production of this app is prohibited